 - 1. Start with Denominator - 2.
 Check Patients aged greater than or equal to 18 years by October 1 of the Denominator Identification Period: - a.
-If Patients aged greater than or equal to 18 years by October 1 of the Denominator Identification Period equals No. do not include in Eligible Population/Denominator.
+If Patients aged greater than or equal to 18 years by October 1 of the Denominator Identification Period equals No, do not include in Eligible Population/Denominator.
 Stop processing. - b.
 If Patients aged greater than or equal to 18 years by October 1 of the Denominator Identification Period equals Yes, proceed to check Patient procedure during performance period as listed in Denominator. - 3.
 Check Patient procedure during performance period as listed in Denominator: - a.
-If Patient procedure during performance period as listed in Denominator equals No. do not include in Eligible Population/Denominator.
+If Patient procedure during performance period as listed in Denominator equals No, do not include in Eligible Population/Denominator.
 Stop processing. - b.
-If Patient procedure during performance period as listed in Denominator equals Yes, proceed to check Patient had cancer, acute fracture or infection related to the lumbar spine OR patient had neuoromuscular, idiopathic or congenital lumbar scoliosis. - 4.
+If Patient procedure during performance period as listed in Denominator equals Yes, proceed to check Telehealth Modifier. - 4.
+Check Telehealth Modifier: - a.
+If Telehealth Modifier equals Yes, do not include in Eligible Population/Denominator.
+Stop processing. - b.
+If Telehealth Modifier equals No, proceed to check Patient had cancer, acute fracture or infection related to the lumbar spine OR patient had neuoromuscular, idiopathic or congenital lumbar scoliosis. - 5.
 Check Patient had cancer, acute fracture or infection related to the lumbar spine OR patient had neuoromuscular, idiopathic or congenital lumbar scoliosis: - a.
 If Patient had cancer, acute fracture or infection related to the lumbar spine OR patient had neuoromuscular, idiopathic or congenital lumbar scoliosis equals Yes, do not include in Eligible Population/Denominator.
 Stop processing. - b.
-If Patient had cancer, acute fracture or infection related to the lumbar spine OR patient had neuoromuscular, idiopathic or congenital lumbar scoliosis equals No, include in Eligible Population/Denominator. - 5.
+If Patient had cancer, acute fracture or infection related to the lumbar spine OR patient had neuoromuscular, idiopathic or congenital lumbar scoliosis equals No, include in Eligible Population/Denominator. - 6.
 Denominator Population: - a.
-Denominator Population is all Eligible Patients in the Denominator.
+Denominator Population is all Eligible Procedures in the Denominator.
 Denominator is represented as Denominator in the Sample Calculation listed at the end of this document.
-Letter d equals 100 patients in the Sample Calculation. - 6.
-Start Numerator
+Letter d equals 100 procedures in the Sample Calculation. - 7.
+Start Numerator - 8.
+Check Leg pain as measured by the Visual Analog Scale (VAS) at 1 year (9 to 15 months) postoperatively was less than or equal to 3.0 OR Leg pain measured by the Visual Analog Scale (VAS) within 3 months preoperatively AND at 1 year (9 to 15 months) postoperatively demonstrated an improvement of 5.0 points or greater.